 Be mindful of the statute of limitations.
 There is a certain amount of time in which you can file a claim.
 You don’t want time to pass and risk not being able to proceed with a case.

 Keep medical and expense records.
 If you are treated for injuries, have lost wages or incur other damages from your injuries, you may be able to be reimbursed for them.
 You will need to have proof of those expenses such as medical procedures and prescriptions.

 Do I Need to Hire a Premises Liability Lawyer

 Many premises liability cases are handled without lawyers; however, in the beginning, you can’t possibly know that.
-At Bowen Painter Trial Lawyers, we will investigate the facts to determine whether you have a case, who is responsible, and how the case should proceed.
-Premises liability can be complex depending on the different aspects of the case.
+At Bowen Painter Trial Lawyers, we will investigate all aspects of your premises liability case including who is responsible and how we should proceed.
 It is also critical that the premises owner is put on notice of a possible claim and asked to preserve all potential evidence as soon as possible.